Floating-gate MOSFET

 The floating-gate MOSFET (FGMOS), also known as a floating-gate MOS transistor or floating-gate transistor, is a type of metal–oxide–semiconductor field-effect transistor (MOSFET) where the gate is electrically isolated, creating a floating node in direct current, and a number of secondary gates or inputs are deposited above the floating gate (FG) and are electrically isolated from it.
 These inputs are only capacitively connected to the FG.
 Since the FG is surrounded by highly resistive material, the charge contained in it remains unchanged for long periods of time, typically longer than 10 years in modern devices.
-Usually Fowler-Nordheim tunneling and hot-carrier injection mechanisms are used to modify the amount of charge stored in the FG.
+Usually Fowler-Nordheim tunneling or hot-carrier injection mechanisms are used to modify the amount of charge stored in the FG.

 The FGMOS is commonly used as a floating-gate memory cell, the digital storage element in EPROM, EEPROM and flash memory technologies.
 Other uses of the FGMOS include a neuronal computational element in neural networks, analog storage element, digital potentiometers and single-transistor DACs.

 History

-The first MOSFET was invented by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959, and presented in 1960.
-The first report of a FGMOS was later made by Dawon Kahng and Simon Min Sze at Bell Labs, and dates from 1967.
-The earliest practical application of FGMOS was floating-gate memory cells, which Kahng and Sze proposed could be used to produce reprogrammable ROM (read-only memory).
+The concept of using stored charge to gate transistors for electronic memory, was first separately patented by Jack Morton and Ian Ross in 1955 at Bell Labs.
+Both proposed to store charge in a ferroelectric on the surface of the semiconductor with the purpose of gating electricity for information storage.
+The MOSFET was invented at Bell Labs between 1955 and 1960, after Frosch and Derick discovered surface silicon dioxide passivation and used their discovery to create the first planar transistors.
+In 1961, Vasil Uzunoglu and Phillip Koenig, patented the idea applied to MOS-type transistors, also for solid memory.
+In 1961, Paul Weimer, from RCA, patented insulated electrodes for solid state devices.
+A FGMOS with thick insulation between the electrode and ferroelectric was later made in 1967 by Dawon Kahng and Simon Min Sze at Bell Labs and patented by Kahng.

+Until 1974, single floating gates were unable to be erased electronically and were not mass produced for electronic storage.
+Modern FGMOS used in flash memories are based on Fowler-Nordheim tunnelling EEPROM gates, which was invented by Bernward and patented by Siemens in 1974 and further improved by Israeli-American Eliyahou Harari at Hughes Aircraft Company and George Perlegos and others at Intel.
 Initial applications of FGMOS was digital semiconductor memory, to store nonvolatile data in EPROM, EEPROM and flash memory.

 In 1989, Intel employed the FGMOS as an analog nonvolatile memory element in its electrically trainable artificial neural network (ETANN) chip, demonstrating the potential of using FGMOS devices for applications other than digital memory.

 Three research accomplishments laid the groundwork for much of the current FGMOS circuit development: